 Climate change is one of the major challenges that needs to be tackled in this decade of action to deliver the Sustainable Development Goals.
 Due to their close connection to the natural world and their reduced social-ecological resilience, Indigenous peoples are among the first to face the direct and indirect impacts of climate change.
 Yet they contribute the least to climate degradation.
-Climate change poses threats to Indigenous communities and their way of life worldwide, and intensifies existing difficulties such as marginalisation and violations.
+Climate change poses threats to Indigenous communities and their way of life worldwide, and intensifies existing difficulties such as marginalization and violations.

 What impacts does climate change have on the Sámi and Aboriginal people?